 Each of the above emergency alarms can be initiated by activation of various detection devices which register presence of hydrocarbons (i.e., Gas/LNG).
-The hydrocarbon release may lead to a lower hydrocarbon/air mixture, resulting in a potentially explosive mixture being achieved.
+The hydrocarbon release may lead to hydrocarbon/air mixture potentially explosive.

 V.2.3 Objectives of intervention